 What days and times does the program meet?

-Each group meets twice a week for 90 minutes after school during the 10 week program season.
+Each group meets twice a week for 90 minutes after school during the 10-week program season.
 The days they meet vary from group to group.
-Each group generally meets between the 3:00 pm – 5:00 pm time frame.
-For a list of program locations with the days and times they meet click here.

 Where does the program take place?

-Our program takes places at various schools and community centers in King and Snohomish Counties.
-For a list of program locations and Google Map, click here.
+Our program takes places at schools and community centers throughout King County.

 How do I become a coach?

-To become a coach, first please read through the Coach Position Description.
-Then apply online or fill out a paper application (New Coach Application or Returning Coach Application) and mail it in.
-New coaches are required to attend a one-hour group interview and a six-hour training.
-New Coaches are also required to provide three references and consent to a background check.
+To become a coach, apply online or fill out out a paper application.
+Coach applications will be available in August.
+New coaches are required to attend a 5 hour training and must consent to a background check.

 What is the expected time commitment for coaches?